JamieMagee/jamiemagee.co.uk/content/blog/how-to-host-your-helm-chart-repository-on-github.md

 ### Helm-docs

 Helm-docs isn't strictly a linting tool, but it makes sure that your documentation stays up-to-date with the current state of your chart.
-It requires that you create a `README.md.gotmpl` in each chart repository using the [available templates](https://github.com/norwoodj/helm-docs#available-templates), otherwise it will create a `README.md` for us using a default template.
+It requires that you create a `README.md.gotmpl` in each chart repository using the [available templates](https://github.com/norwoodj/helm-docs#available-templates), otherwise it will create a `README.md` for you using a default template.

 To use it as part of your pull request build, you need to add the following job: